 Where to Stay and Eat in Blois

-Blois is a major centre, so there’s plenty of choice from modest hotels to chic bed and breakfasts and from top-end Michelin-starred dining to friendly casual bistros down by the river.
+Blois is a major center, so there’s plenty of choices from modest hotels to chic bed and breakfasts and from top-end Michelin-starred dining to friendly casual bistros down by the river.

 Les Forges du Chateau